getodk/docs/docs/security-privacy.rst

 ODK Collect
 -----------

 We gather aggregate user behavior through Google Analytics and gather crash logs through Google Firebase Crashlytics.
 We use secure HTTPS communication to transfer this data to ODK's maintainers.
-Users may disable analytics in the settings of the application.
-Crash logging cannot be disabled.
+Users may disable analytics and crash logging in the settings of the application.

 .. _security-privacy-xlsform-online: